spacetelescope/jwst/docs/assign_wcs/source/reference_files_miri.rst

 wavelengthrange
 ~~~~~~~~~~~~~~~

+Fields: wavelengthrange, channels

 The wavelengthrange reference file consists of two models, one that defines the wavelength range and is indexed by 'wavelengthrange' and the second is a set of channels indexed in the file by 'channels'.

-wavelengthrange

-channels
+The model defines, per channel, the wavelength mapping in going from alpha, beta to XAN, YAN.

 v2v3
 ~~~~

-model / v2v3 model
+FIeld: model in v2v3

+The model field in the tree contains N models, one per channel, that map the spatial coordinates from alpha, beta to V2, V3. model / v2v3 model